acad2/pride/docs/mpre/fileio.md

         Return an mmap.mmap object.
 Use of this class presumes a need for a slice into a potentially large file at an arbitrary point without loading the entire file contents.
-These slices are cached, and the size of the cache may be altered.
+These slices are cached so that further requests for the same chunk will return the same mmap.

             - if filename is -1 (a chunk of anonymous memory), then no offset is returned. the second argument is interpreted